GoosefleetEO/aa-structuretimers/README.md

 Please make sure you meet all preconditions before proceeding:

-1. Structure Timers is a plugin for Alliance Auth.
+1. Structure Timers is a plugin for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth).
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

 2. Structure Timers needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
-Please make sure it is installed, before before continuing.
+Please make sure it is installed, before continuing.

-Note that Structure Timers is compatible with Auth's Structure Timer app and can be installed in parallel.
+Note that Structure Timers is compatible with Alliance Auth's Structure Timer app and can be installed in parallel.

 ### Step 2 - Install app